microscaler/tinkerbell/docs/mdbook/src/adr/0001-Choice_of_Rust_Version.md

 ## Decision

 We will use:
-- `edition = "2024"` in all crates in the Tinkerbell workspace.
+- `edition = "2024"` in all crates in the Tiffany workspace.
 - Coroutine support as the primary concurrency model for:
     - Task scheduling
     - Agent step planning and reasoning